 A Virtual Visit with your primary care provider or a specialist will cost the same as a face-to-face visit.
 Typically, patients pay the regular co-pay.
 In addition to people with private health insurance, Medicare and Medicaid recipients can also do Virtual Visits.

-And if your doctor needs to see something on your body, like a surgical scar that is healing, a rash or a close-up of your face if you think you have pink eye, your provider can guide you on how to hold your phone or how to move closer to your camera on your computer.
+Many times, providers are able to access conditions such as a surgical scar that is healing, a rash or a close-up of your face if you think you have pink eye.
+Your provider can guide you on how to hold your phone or how to move closer to your camera on your computer.